voldikss/coc-browser/README.md

   won't take effect for now, because the update for the chrome extension was denied due to google chrome's security policy.

-- `browser.minLength`:
-  default: `4`

-  Dismiss these words whose length is smaller than this option's value

-- `browser.maxLength`:
+- `browser.filterLength`:
-  default: `20`,
+  default: `[5, 20]`

-  Dismiss these words whose length is larger than this option's value.
+  Array of 2 numbers.
+Candidates whose length is not in the range (closed interval) will be removed.

 ## Command

-- `:CocCommand browser.clearCache`: Clear completion source cache
+- `:CocCommand browser.cleanCache`: Clear completion source cache

 ## License